backdrop-contrib/better_exposed_filters/README.txt

   - If this is a CCK-based field (field title starts with "Content:") make sure you're filtering on the "Allowed values" option.

+  - You're using Views 3.x.
+The BEF settings have been moved to the Exposed Form dialog.

 * Wow, a really long URL is generated when using exposed filters!
 How can I make it a more reasonable length?